title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

 Node

-A node is a data-plane participant in one or more tenant networks.
+A node is a data-plane participant in one or more workspace networks.

 Node records include identity material (public key), status, endpoint metadata, and network memberships.